THE NETWORK EFFECT LAB

 August 18

-Optional co-working sessions offer time to work alongside others who are thinking about similar questions.
-These sessions provide structure and focus without additional preparation.
+Optional co-working sessions provide structured time to work alongside others who are intentionally building their networks.

 All sessions are recorded.
 If life or work pulls your attention elsewhere, you can stay connected without falling behind.